grafana/grafana/docs/sources/plugins/catalog.md

 # Plugin catalog

 The Plugin catalog allows users to browse and manage plugins from within Grafana.
-Only Organization Admins who are also Grafana Server Admins can access and use the catalog.
+Only Grafana Server Admins can access and use the catalog.

 <div class="medium-6 columns">
   <video width="800" height="500" controls>